About vows with angie

 I became Ordained in 2010 after a very traumatic 2009.

 I will try to keep it short.
-My Mom was diagnosed with Ovarian Cancer, My Daughter (14 yrs old at the time) was almost killed in a car accident, My Grandmother was killed in a car accident, and in February of 2010, I was fired from my full-time job as an X-Ray Technologist.
+My Mom was diagnosed with Ovarian Cancer, my Daughter (14 yrs old at the time) was almost killed in a car accident, my Grandmother was killed in a car accident, and in February of 2010, I was fired from my full-time job as an X-Ray Technologist.
 I was having a hard time getting to work on time, because I had nothing going on in my personal life (is that sarcasm...).
-My Mom had been going through chemo treatments, my daughter was in ICU for 3 months in a medically induced coma, (she had to learn to walk and talk again), and then my Grandmother is in a car accident and dies.
+My Mom had been going through chemo treatments, my daughter was in ICU for 3 months in a medically induced coma, (she had to learn to walk and talk again), and then my Grandmother was in a car accident and dies.
 I was a single Mother of three at the time and I just lost my job and healthcare.
 Not to mention all the medical bills I had and the medical care my Daughter would need to make a full recovery (which amazingly she has).